The Legend of Zelda: A Link Between Worlds: Setting

 The Legend of Zelda: A Link Between Worlds takes place in a fictional fantasy setting.
-Within the series's chronology, A Link Between Worlds falls in the "Downfall" timeline, taking place some time after the events of A Link to the Past and falling between the Oracle games and the original The Legend of Zelda.
+Within the series's chronology, A Link Between Worlds falls in the "Defeated Hero" timeline, taking place some time after the events of A Link to the Past and falling between the Oracle games and the original The Legend of Zelda.
 The game is set in Hyrule, a location used in many past Zelda games, and Lorule, a new kingdom that acts as Hyrule's dark twin.
 An ancient Hyrulean legend tells of the events prior to A Link Between Worlds.
 Ganon sought to dominate the kingdom using the power of the sacred Triforce, but he was defeated by a legendary hero and sealed away by the Seven Sages.
 The Triforce was divided into three pieces to prevent evil from rising again.
 One part stayed with the royal family, one part was returned to Ganon, and the third part took its rightful place in the heart of the hero and his descendants.
 Lorule is a kingdom that once possessed a Triforce, which was destroyed to stop Lorule's people from fighting for its power.
 Without a Triforce, Lorule decayed and became a ruined land.
 In A Link Between Worlds, Princess Zelda rules Hyrule, while her counterpart Hilda rules Lorule.